wtsi-hgi/cookie-monster/README.md

 ### Notification Receivers
 Rules can specify that a notification or set of notifications should be broadcast if a cookie matches the rule's criteria; notification receivers receive these notifications.
-They can then determine what action should be taken.

 #### Changing notification receivers on-the-fly
-Notification receivers can also be changed on the fly in the same way [rules](#rules) and [cookie enrichments](#cookie-enrichments).
+Notification receivers can also be changed on the fly in the same way as [rules](#rules) and [cookie enrichments](#cookie-enrichments).
 Files containing enrichment loaders must have a name matching the format:
 ``*.notification_receiver.py``.
 ```python